-Sports Teams, Nonprofits, and Higher Ed top the list when it comes to highly engaging content.
+Sports Teams, Nonprofits, and Influencers top the list when it comes to highly engaging content.

-- The Sports Teams in this report average an eye-popping 11% engagement rate by view.
+- Sports Teams in this report average an eye-popping 9.7% engagement rate by view.

-- On the low end, Health & Beauty, Home Decor, and Fashion brands are all below the report-wide average of 5.8%.
+- On the low end, Health & Beauty, Home Decor, and Financial Services brands sat well below the report-wide average of 4.15%.

 Views per Follower

-Now that the For You Page has entered the chat, it’s not just followers seeing your content anymore as TikTok’s algorithm rushes to serve content they think it’ll like to viewers.
-It’s important for brands to make sense of how videos are reaching followers and non-followers alike, and benchmarking your brand’s views against your followers is a useful engagement metric for understanding how your views stack up against your follower count.
+TikTok’s For You Page has revolutionized social media by emphasizing content the algorithm thinks you’ll like over content from creators you follow.
+As a result, it’s important for brands to make sense of how videos are reaching followers and non-followers alike, and benchmarking your brand’s views against your followers is a useful engagement metric for understanding how your views stack up against your follower count.